aws-samples/serverless-patterns/cdk-kinesis-lambda-java/README.md

 Lambda code has been updated to handle exception on any error due to event processing as per the best practice to return the sequence number.
 Using this configuration and approach duplicate message reprocessing can be avoided.

+For more details on handling Success and Failure conditions in Kinesis data streams consumption, refer the [documentation](https://docs.aws.amazon.com/lambda/latest/dg/with-kinesis.html#services-kinesis-errors).
 ## Testing
 Update the producer.sh file with Kinesis stream name which got created.
 Update the number of messages to get published in to the stream by updating the number in loop as shown in the below statement